-Tesco Stores Ltd told us they did not believe the ad was likely to cause serious or widespread offence because the action took place in a natural, relaxed and informal setting, with much laughter, which they did not feel fitted with the
+Tesco Stores Ltd told us they did not believe the ad was likely to cause serious or widespread offence because the action took place in a natural, relaxed and informal setting, with much laughter, which they did not feel fitted with the notions

-notions of widespread offence or cruelty.
+of widespread offence or cruelty.
 They said the ad was intended to be amusing and to characterise the fun aspect of the product along with emphasising the opportunity for sharing, learning and having fun with family and friends.

 Tesco Stores did not accept that the ad was likely to encourage cruelty to animals, which they did not condone.
 They pointed out the cat had jumped off the roof by its own volition and had not been forced or encouraged to jump, and that the

 children's laughter was simply their natural reaction to the cat's mishap.
 They said the footage was licensed from a company that specialised in cat funnies and that contact had been made with the owner of the cat to ensure that it had

+not

-not suffered any injury.
+suffered any injury.

 ASA Assessment: Complaints not upheld

 Whilst the ASA acknowledged that some viewers were likely to find the ad distasteful, we accepted that the ad simply showed the children's natural reaction to viewing a video clip which featured a cat misjudging a jump.
-We noted that the
+We noted that the footage

-and that it did not require any scheduling restriction.
+it did not require any scheduling restriction.